zhouyl/flowblade/docs/components/overlay/drawer.md

 # Drawer

 Off-canvas drawer component (also known as sidebar or offcanvas) that slides in from the edge of the screen.
 Perfect for navigation menus, filters, shopping carts, and additional content.
+Drawer provides a flexible way to display off-canvas content.

 ## Requirements